Constance Fisher: Escape and death

 During her hospitalization, Constance reportedly caused no problems and behaved well towards the staff.
 This all changed on October 1, 1973, when her husband Carl decided to stop visiting her, as it caused him too much grief.
 Not long after, she managed to escape from the Augusta State Hospital, prompting a search operation from hospital staff and local authorities.

 On October 9, a group of duck hunters spotted the bloated body of a woman floating in the Kennebec River near Gardiner.
 An autopsy determined that the body belonged to Constance Fisher, and her death was listed as an accidental drowning, likely to have occurred on the day of her escape.
-Her death prompted the hospital's superintendent, Roy Ettlinger, to criticize the practise of milieu therapy on patients, as he believed this increased the risk of them committing suicide.
+Her death prompted the hospital's superintendent, Roy Ettlinger, to criticize the practice of milieu therapy on patients, as he believed this increased the risk of them committing suicide.

-Constance's body was later buried at the family's graveyard plot in Waterville.
+Constance's body was buried at the family's graveyard plot in Waterville.
 When Carl Fisher died in 1990, his body was also interred in the same plot as his wife and all of their six children.